reiver/guide-research-interviewing/README.md

 40
 ```

-And even before you talk to all these people, you have probably learned a lot!
+Before you talk to all these people, yoy will very likely have learned a lot!